-Fernando DePaolis is the Dean of the Graduate School of International Policy and Management.
+Fernando DePaolis is the Dean of Academic Operations and Integration.
 In addition, he teaches Data Analysis, Development Economics, and other advanced quantitative policy analysis courses.
 He holds a Ph.D. in Urban Planning from the University of California-Los Angeles.
 He has been the Regional Economist with the Denver Regional Council of Governments (Denver, Colorado).
 Over the years, he has consulted extensively for cities and counties in the United States, international organizations, and multiple non-governmental organizations.
 Professor DePaolis is also a senior researcher at the MIIS Center for the Blue Economy, where he develops research and teaches courses on the problems and solutions at the interface between large bodies of water (oceans and lakes) and urban agglomerations.
 Prof. DePaolis has been a Fulbright-LASPAU scholar.
 At MIIS, he has been Assistant Dean, Program Chair, and President of the Faculty Senate.
 In his spare time, Prof. DePaolis is an avid outdoorsman, off-roader and explorer of the California wilderness.

 Economic Development.
 Regional Economics.
 Spatial Statistics & Econometrics.
 Purpose specific programming languages & modeling software.
 Mitigation of climate change impacts.